Introduction

 Adapting BAU Strategies to Evolving Market Conditions

-This adaptability is illustrated in case studies where new ventures implementing a Target Operating Model (TOM) have secured investor confidence, demonstrating the practical application of these concepts.
+This adaptability is illustrated in case studies where new ventures implementing a target operating model (TOM) have secured investor confidence, demonstrating the practical application of these concepts.
 Remember, you are not alone in this journey; embracing flexibility can open doors to new possibilities and foster a supportive community that thrives together.

 Outsourcing BAU: A Strategic Move for Tech Startups

 Imagine the relief of being able to delegate these essential yet time-consuming tasks to external providers.
-By doing so, you not only conserve valuable time and resources but also gain access to specialized expertise that may not be available within your own team.
-This approach allows you to redirect your energy towards innovation and strategic growth, fostering a healthier work environment and a more sustainable business model.
+By doing so, you not only conserve valuable time and resources but also gain access to expertise that may not be available within your own team.
+This approach allows you to redirect your energy towards innovation and growth, fostering a healthier work environment and a more sustainable business model.

 Building the Right Team Skillsets for BAU Success